agustinmaciel/Coronavirus/README.md

 The file with the static data (Nurses, Medics and Hospital Beds by Country), downloaded from the [WHO Global Health Observatory data repository](https://apps.who.int/gho/data/node.home).

-## DataModel.JPG

-The screenshot of the data model structure with the different tables and relationships between them.

 ---